emacsmirror/bufferfile/README.md

 ### How to make bufferwizard use version control (VC), such as Git, when renaming or deleting files?

-To make `bufferwizard` use version control (VC) when renaming or deleting files, you can set the variable `bufferfile-use-vc` to `t`.
-This ensures that file operations within `bufferwizard` interact with the version control system, preserving history and tracking changes properly.
+To make *bufferwizard* use version control (VC) when renaming or deleting files, you can set the variable `bufferfile-use-vc` to `t`.
+This ensures that file operations within *bufferwizard* interact with the version control system, preserving history and tracking changes properly.

 ``` emacs-lisp
 (setq bufferfile-use-vc t)
 ```

+### Hook Functions for File Operations in bufferwizard

+The *bufferwizard* package provides customizable hook variables that allow users to execute functions before and after renaming or deleting files.
+These hooks can be used to integrate additional logic, such as logging, or updating dependent buffers.

+#### Hooks for Renaming Files

+- **`bufferfile-before-rename-functions`**
+  A list of functions executed before renaming a file.
+  Each function receives three arguments:
+  - `list-buffers`: The list of buffers associated with the file.
+  - `previous-path`: The original file path.
+  - `new-path`: The new file path.

+- **`bufferfile-after-rename-functions`**
+  A list of functions executed after a file has been renamed.
+  Each function receives the same three arguments as `bufferfile-before-rename-functions`.

+These hooks can be used to ensure that version control systems, metadata, or external dependencies are updated correctly when a file is renamed.

+#### Hooks for Deleting Files

+- **`bufferfile-before-delete-functions`**
+  A list of functions executed before a file is deleted.
+  Each function receives two arguments:
+  - `list-buffers`: The list of buffers associated with the file.
+  - `path`: The file path to be deleted.

+- **`bufferfile-after-delete-functions`**
+  A list of functions executed after a file has been deleted.
+  Each function receives the same two arguments as `bufferfile-before-delete-functions`.

+These hooks are useful for handling version control removals, notifying external tools, or performing cleanup operations after file deletion.

 ## Author and License